 Neil Howe is a renowned author and speaker on economic, demographic, and social change in America.
 He is the nation’s leading authority on today’s generations: who they are, what motivates them, and how they will shape America’s future.
 Howe coined the term “Millennial Generation” and has written over a dozen books on generations, many of them with William Strauss, including Generations (1991), The Fourth Turning (1997), Millennials Rising (2000), and most recently, Millennials in the Workplace (2010).
+He is the managing director of demography at Hedgeye, president of Saeculum Research, and president and co-founder of LifeCourse Associates, a marketing, HR, and strategic planning consultancy serving corporate, government, and nonprofit clients.

 Howe and Strauss’ first book, Generations, is a history of America told as a sequence of generational biographies.
 Vice President Al Gore called it “the most stimulating book on American history that I have ever read” and sent a copy to every member of Congress.
 Newt Gingrich called it “an intellectual tour de force.”
 Of their book The Fourth Turning, Dan Yankelovich said, “Immensely stimulating…We will never be able to think about history in the same way.”
 The Boston Globe wrote, “If Howe and Strauss are right, they will take their place among the great American prophets.”